Yuen Chai-wan: Retirement

 By age 59, Yuen had become a very famous martial artist and never stopped exercising his body and spirit when he practiced Wing Chun.
 He also had very diligent disciples.
 At one time, Ip Man also studied with him; Yuen lived near Ip's family.
 When Ip's family was in trouble, Yuen's family would often help due to their very close relationship.
 Yuen was 16 years older Ip, both were seventh-generation students of Wing Chun, but Yuen was the first to learn martial arts so he was more advanced.
 Yuen and his brother Yuen Kay-shan were considered Grandmasters to Ip Man.
-At age of 59, Yuen decided to resign and live a peaceful life to focus on studying Wing Chun and teaching his students.
+Aged 59, Yuen decided to resign and live a peaceful life to focus on studying Wing Chun and teaching his students.
 The year 1936 was a year full of events and changes.
 When he resigned, his enemies and so-called "friends" began to defame and slander him in order to undermine his reputation.
 With the bravery and experience of the person who had worked in covert operations, he got rid of the "kind" people, then he changed his name to Nguyen Te-Cong and left China.